simranbhalla297/netflix-clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simply front end clone of Netflix.
+It was created with React.
+It uses The MovieDB Api to search for movies and display details.

-## Available Scripts
+## Netflix-clone

 In the project directory, you can run: